Librarika/manual/docs/getting-started.md

 ### Existing User

-* Same as **New User** section above, just enter your account email address.
+* Follow the same instruction as the [new user](#new-user) section above, just enter your account email address.
-* You will not be asked to enter password information.
+* You will not be asked to enter password information as you are an existing user.
 * And, if your account is already verified, your new library will be activated automatically.

 #### Multiple Libraries